 Figure Y-5 shows groundwater elevation contours for spring of 2015.
 In the southeastern portion of the basin near the Ozena fire station, groundwater gradients appear to indicate flows that follow the Cuyama River.
-The contour map shows a steep gradient north of the SBCF and flows to an area of lowered groundwater elevation northeast of the town of Cuyama.
+The contour map shows a steep gradient across the SBCF and flows to an area of lowered groundwater elevation northeast of the town of Cuyama.
 From the town of New Cuyama to the west, the limited number of data points restrict strong interpretation of the gradient, which is to the northwest.

 Figure Y-6 shows depth to water contours for spring of 2015.
 In the southeastern portion of the basin near the Ozena fire station, depth to water is under 50 feet bgs.
 Depth to groundwater near Ventucopa is between 150 and 200 feet bgs.
 There is a steep gradient near the SBCF, and groundwater is below 600 feet bgs immediately northwest of the SBCF.
 The central portion of the basin generally has a depth to water between 350 and 450 feet bgs, with groundwater levels rising to the west of New Cuyama.
+These depths are in general less severe than those shown for the spring of 2017, reflecting deepening depth to groundwater conditions in the central portion of the Basin.
 Interpretation from New Cuyama to monitoring points in the northwest is hampered by a limited set of data points.

 Figure Y-7 shows groundwater elevation contours for fall of 2014.
 In the southeastern portion of the basin near the Ozena fire station, groundwater gradients appear to indicate flows that follow the Cuyama River.
-The contour map shows a steep gradient north of the SBCF and flows to an area of lowered groundwater elevation northeast of the town of Cuyama.
+The contour map shows a steep gradient across the SBCF and flows to an area of lowered groundwater elevation northeast of the town of Cuyama.